Veldwin/EasySoft/README.md

 ## Instalation

 To install the software, you have to download the latest version of the software.
-Then, unzip the file and run the EasySaveApp.exe and EsaySaveConsole.exe files.
+Then, go to the Install folder and download the App and Console folder.
+Then, run the setup.exe in each folder.
+If you want, you can also unzip the EasySaveApp V3.zip and run the EasySaveApp.exe and EsaySaveConsole.exe files.

 ## Clone our project